anseki/timed-transition/README.md

 var transition = new TimedTransition(element, null, true);
 // TimedTransition regards current value as a changed value, not an initial value.
 ```

+### `window` option

+By default, TimedTransition tries to get a window that contains target element.
+If it couldn't get a window (e.g. you specified SVG element that is not added to the document yet), it gets the current window.
+Therefore, you usually don't have to specify a window.
+If another window is specified for `window` option of the constructor, it uses that instead.

+Note that this is an option for constructor, that is, you can not change this after.

 ## Methods